KarboniteKream/syn/README.md

 The header contains the following entries:

 - `name`: Name of the grammar.
 - `description`: An optional description of the grammar.
-Defaults to the filename.
+Defaults to the grammar file name.
 - `start_symbol`: Start symbol of the grammar.
-Defaults to `"S"`.
+Defaults to first rule in `[rules]`.

 Example:
 ```toml